yipeichan/Life-Insurance-with-Annuity/README.md

 # Life-Insurance-with-Annuity
-A pricing program for a whole-life life insurance with annuity
+This is a pricing program for a whole-life life insurance with annuity

 This is a pricing program for a life insurance with premium payment peiord of 20 years and the following benefits
 1. Death/ Total disability benefit: